Dambusters exhibition opposite Derwent Dam branded ‘absurd’ by locals

-A plan for a Dambusters exhibition at Derwent Dam - where WW2 pilots famously practised for German bombing raids - have been branded ‘absurd’.
+A plan for a Dambusters exhibition at Derwent Dam - where World War Two pilots famously practiced for German bombing raids - had been branded ‘absurd’.

 Angry householders living nearby to the site have spoken out saying increased traffic at the attraction would put ‘lives at risk’.